Think your typical homeowner’s insurance covers everything?

 By the time it’s all said and done, they just want the expenses to stop!
 So, they opt for a stripped-down, bare-bones, basic home insurance policy that doesn’t offer as much protection as needed.

 Sometimes, however, the reverse is the case.
-A new homeowner reflects on how much it cost to buy their home and in a bid to protect their biggest investment, they go all-out to obtain the most comprehensive all-encompassing home insurance possible.
+A new homeowner reflects on how much it costs to buy their home and in a bid to protect their biggest investment, they go all-out to obtain the most comprehensive all-encompassing home insurance possible.

 Neither approach is optimal.